HeardLibrary/digital-scholarship/computer/command-unix.md

 **Flags**

-The behavior of a program can be controlled by adding *flags* (also known as options or switches) between the command and the argument.
+The behavior of a program can be controlled by adding *flags* (also known as options) between the command and the argument.
 Flags usually begin with either a single dash or two dashes.
 Often flags with two dashes are unabbreviated and flags with a single dash are abbreviated.

 A typical flag is `--help`.
 You can use it to get help with a program (including finding out what all the flags are that you can use with it!).
 Try this: